-This three part course will be streamed live, with recordings available soon after the live sessions for you to re-watch or in case you are unable to attend the live sessions.
-Each topic is spread over 5 sessions and the total course duration is 18 hours.
+In this three part course each topic is spread over 5 sessions and the total course duration is 18 hours.

 What are feelings and emotions? • How we may understand desire through the lens of yoga? • How desire is connected to anger? • Contentment as a key to balancing desire • The nature and experience of contentment • The need for possessions and its result • The importance of watching over our desires • Desires for what we have not experienced, and what we already have • The cycle of happiness and unhappiness vs. happiness and peace • Desire as a natural part of life—moderating, not fighting • The difference between raga and kama in ancient wisdom • Why we are impelled by desire—insights from Samkhya, yoga, and the Bhagavad Gita? • Practicing mantra and ritual to manage problem desires • The connections between desire and other feelings • The states and stages of desire • The fire of desire, as described in ancient wisdom • Reflections and narrations from the classical texts • Interactive session for Q&A, clarifications, and assorted related topics • Practicing contentment: reflection, bhavana, and pranayama